szymonpoterejkoinfe2/PhotoAdder/README.md

 # PhotoAdder
-C# application, utilizing Google Programmable Search Engine and Google Search API for search, download and addition to excel file of image related recived to phrase.
+C# application, utilizing Google Programmable Search Engine and Google Search API or Web scraping for search, download and addition to excel file of image related to recived phrase.

 # Detailed Description
-**PhotoAdder** is a desktop application designed to retrieve images from the internet and insert them into a user-specified column in a provided Excel file.
+**PhotoAdder** is a Desktop application in C# with WPF interface enables searching and organizing photos.
+It uses Google Programmable Search Engine and Google
+Search API for precise searches, allowing to download images and save them in Excel file.
+Additionally, it offers web scraping, enabling to search photos from the Internet, which increases flexibility and versatility.

 ## How It Works
 1. **Phrase Extraction**: